mariberg/aws-bootcamp-cruddur-2023/journal/week5.md

 - Adding a new message to an existing message groups
 - Update a message group by using DynamoDB streams

-I have covered the data modeling in more detail in my blog: [blog](https://blog.marikabergman.com/aws-cloud-project-bootcamp-dynamodb)
+I have covered the data modeling in more detail in my [blog](https://blog.marikabergman.com/aws-cloud-project-bootcamp-dynamodb)

 ## 	Implement schema load script